-The Juvenile Drug Court Learning Collaborative is a multi-year project for juvenile drug courts (JDC) that want to build capacity, assess needs, initiate strategic planning, implement appropriate program improvements, evaluate program performance and help sustain programs.
-NCJFCJ will select six JDCs to participate in the Learning Collaborative; these sites will serve as “models for system change.”
-As part of their involvement in the project, JDC Learning Collaborative sites will be expected to implement meaningful change, evaluate progress and share both challenges and successes with other courts across the nation.
+The Juvenile Drug Court Learning Collaborative is a multi-year project for juvenile treatment drug courts (JTDCs) that want to build capacity, assess needs, initiate strategic planning, implement appropriate program improvements, evaluate program performance and help sustain programs.
+NCJFCJ will select six JTDCs to participate in the Learning Collaborative; these sites will serve as “models for system change.”
+As part of their involvement in the project, JTDC Learning Collaborative sites will be expected to implement meaningful change, evaluate progress and share both challenges and successes with other courts across the nation.

 Browse any of the links below to find out more about the Learning Collaborative Project.

 Please direct any questions to Wendy Schiller via email at email@example.com.